What are panic attacks?

 We can use lots of different methods to treat panic attacks.
 You’ll usually receive a combination of the following:

-- Cognitive behavioural therapy (CBT) – CBT helps you to address and challenge the unhealthy thought patterns that are contributing to your panic attacks, before teaching you to process these thoughts in new and healthier ways
+- Cognitive behavioural therapy (CBT) – CBT for panic disorder helps you to address and challenge the unhealthy thought patterns that are contributing to your panic attacks, before teaching you to process these thoughts in new and healthier ways

-- Medication – some medications can be used as well as CBT to act as a further barrier against panic attacks
+- Medication – some panic attack medication can be used as well as CBT to act as a further barrier against panic attacks

 - 1:1 therapy for panic attacks – 1:1 therapy takes place between you and a qualified therapist, allowing you to explore your problems in a personalised and tailored way